 - Purchase protection will reimburse you for purchases that are stolen or accidentally damaged within 90 days of the original purchase date

 - Amex Offers provides additional opportunities to earn bonus cash back on shopping, dining, and travel purchases.
-These purchases help you earn bonus cash outside of the 5% and 3% bonus categories.
+These purchases help you earn bonus cash outside of the 2% cash back.

 - Secondary car rental loss and damage waiver covers the deductible portion of any collision or theft-related damage to your rental car

 - Connect to QuickBooks lets you connect your account to make sorting your finances and taxes easier

 - Extended warranty protection extends the warranty on select purchases by one year when the original warranty is three years or less

 - Primary car rental loss and damage waiver covers up to the cash value of your damaged rental vehicle